Crack Comics

-Crack Comics was an anthology comic book series published by Quality Comics during the Golden Age of Comic Books.
+Crack Comics is an anthology comic book series published by Quality Comics during the Golden Age of Comic Books.
 It featured such characters as The Clock, Black Condor, Captain Triumph, Alias the Spider, Madame Fatal, Jane Arden, Molly the Model, and Red Torpedo.
 The title "crack" referred to "being at the top of one's form", like a "crack sharpshooter".

 Notable contributors to Crack Comics included Alfred Andriola, George Brenner, Gill Fox, Jack Cole, Paul Gustavson, Klaus Nordling, and Art Pinajian.

 Quality Comics published 62 issues of Crack Comics from 1940 to 1949; the title was temporarily revived in 2011, when the Next Issue Project published issue "#63".

 Publication history

 Crack Comics started off as a monthly anthology of 68 pages, often with as many as 15 features.
 At first edited by Ed Cronin, much of its material was originally "packaged" by the Eisner and Iger Studio.
 "The Clock", as well as such newspaper strip reprints as "Rube Goldberg's Side Show", "Jane Arden", and "Ned Brant", moved over from Quality's Feature Comics.

 The first use of the publisher name "Quality Comic Group" was on the cover of Crack Comics #5 (Sept.
 1940).

 With issue #26 (Nov.
 1942), at the height of World War II, the title dropped down to a bi-monthly schedule due to wartime paper shortages; with issue #33 (Spring 1944) it became quarterly, also reducing its page-count to 60.
 It was around this time that publisher Arnold dropped Eisner & Iger as a "packager" and began producing much of the material in-house.
 The syndicated newspaper strip reprints "Jane Arden" and "Ned Brant" disappeared during this period, as well as such recurring features as "Black Condor", "Don Q", and "Snappy".

 Cartoonist George Brenner became editor of Crack Comics with issue #31 (Oct.
 1943) (Cronin having left the post in Feb.
 1942), a few issues before Brenner's character The Clock stopped appearing in the book's pages.
 Beginning with issue #42 (May 1946) the title went back to a bimonthly schedule, which it maintained until its cancellation with issue #62 (during this time, the title also gradually reduced its page-count from 60 to 52 to 36).
 Brenner stayed on as editor almost to the end, leaving the post after issue #61 (July 1949).